Giada Tu Thanh

 The Global Fund has commissioned Itad and Euro Health Group to conduct a Thematic Review of Information Generation and Utilisation by the Global Fund for ensuring progress toward national public health goals.
 The purpose of the review is to analyse whether information providers and mechanisms are effectively utilized and to identify potential ways of strengthening in-country information generation and utilization processes.

-As Project Manager and core team member, Giada is conducting a structured desk review; supporting the design, management and analysis of two online surveys, as well as leading a remote case study on Niger.
+Tasks: Project Manager and core team member, Giada conducted a structured desk review; supported the design, management and analysis of two online surveys and lead a remote case study on Niger.

 (Global Fund) - Consultant